 18 And Yeshua came and spoke to them, saying, “All authority has been given to Me in heaven and on earth.

-19 Go therefore and make disciples of all the nations, immersing them in the name of the Father and of the Son and of the Set-apart Spirit,
+19 Go therefore and make disciples of all the nations, immersing them in My name*,

 20 teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amein.